Jacob-Stevens-Haas/seattle/README.md

 ```

 ## Installation
+1. Set up git from the command line (or GitHub desktop) with your credentials
+1. Clone this repository
-1. open Anaconda prompt
+1. Open Anaconda prompt (Helps to use PowerBroker Admin sometimes)
 1. create a virtual environment (read requirements.txt or environment.yml)
 1. If using as a package, type `pip install -e .` from the project directory.
-1. Helps to use PowerBroker Admin sometimes.

 ## Prerequisites
 * A basic knowledge of python (how to import modules, assign variables)